 Izod impact tests are used for characterization of the impact strength of a plastic or composite material at high strain rates.
 The flexural impact stress is applied to a notched or unnotched specimen gripped on one side, with dimensions 10 x 4 x 80 mm.
-Izod and Charpy tests generate a similar conclusion in terms of impact strength.
+Tests according to the Izod and Charpy method deliver similar conclusions about the impact strength of a material.

 The ISO 180 standard describes the Izod impact test for determining the impact and notched impact strength on plastics.
 Izod impact tests are also described in the ASTM D256 standard.